seacamjen/pingpong/README.md

  * Numbers divisible by 15 are replaced with "ping"
    * Example Input: 15
    * Example Output: "ping-pong"
- * Only numbers can be entered
-   * Example Input: a
-   * Example Output: N/A

 ## Known Bugs